- Support Vue

 Vue has a clearer separation between directives and components.
 Directives are meant to encapsulate DOM manipulations only, while components are self-contained units that have their own view and data logic.
-In Angular, there’s a lot of confusion between the two.
+In AngularJS, directives do everything and components are just a specific kind of directive.

 Vue doesn’t suffer from this at all because it uses a transparent dependency-tracking observation system with async queueing - all changes trigger independently unless they have explicit dependency relationships.

-Vue is much less opinionated than Angular 2, offering official support for a variety of build systems, with no restrictions on how you structure your application.
+Vue is much less opinionated than Angular, offering official support for a variety of build systems, with no restrictions on how you structure your application.
 Many developers enjoy this freedom, while some prefer having only one Right Way to build any application.

 Ember is a full-featured framework that is designed to be highly opinionated.
 It provides a lot of established conventions and once you are familiar enough with them, it can make you very productive.
 However, it also means the learning curve is high and flexibility suffers.
 It’s a trade-off when you try to pick between an opinionated framework and a library with a loosely coupled set of tools that work together.
 The latter gives you more freedom but also requires you to make more architectural decisions.

 Performance-wise, Vue outperforms Ember by a fair margin, even after the latest Glimmer engine update in Ember 3.x.
 Vue automatically batches updates, while in Ember you need to manually manage run loops in performance-critical situations.